solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/deidentification.rst

 Testing
 -------

-The de-identification module can be tested using the main pipeline:
+The de-identification tool can be tested using the main process:

 .. code-block:: bash